mokammeltanvir/Codexwise-Ecommerce/README.md

 ## About CodexWise-Laravel-ECommerce V-1

-It is a Laravel 9 blade template based project reflecting advance features of a single vendor ecommerce platform.
-This Project is Developed by [Mokammel Hossain Tanvir](https://github.com/mokammeltanvir) as Backend Developer, [Mehedin Hasan Anik](https://github.com/) as Frontend Developer and [Nayem Islam](https://github.com/) as Web Designer.
+It is a Laravel 9 blade template based project reflecting full features of a single vendor eCommerce platform.
+This Project is Developed by [Mokammel Hossain Tanvir](https://github.com/mokammeltanvir) as Backend Developer, [Mehedin Hasan Anik](https://github.com/mehedihanik) as Frontend Developer and [Nayem Islam](https://github.com/) as Web Designer.
 This project for learning purpose for ICT-3204-Project-2 Course is a part of B.Sc. in Computer Science and Engineering (CSE) program of [Shanto-Mariam University of Creative Technology](https://smuct.ac.bd/).

+##

+## :card_index_dividers: Tech Stack

+**FrontEnd:**

+1. HTML
+2. CSS
+3. JavaScript
+4. jQuery/JS Plugins
+5. Bootstrap 4

+**BackEnd:**

-1. Bootstrap 4.6
+1. Laravel: ^9.19
-2. laravel/jetstream
+2. PHP: ^8.0.2
-3. laravel/sanctum: ^2.11
+3. bumbummen99/shoppingcart ^4.2
-4. intervention/image: ^2.5
+4. intervention/image
 5. Sweet Alert 2.0
 6. Notification Alert -Toastr
 7. Datatables
+8. MySQL

 ## Getting Started Step by Step